For the Love

-For the Love is the ninth studio album by American country music artist Tracy Lawrence, released on January 30, 2007 through his personal label Rocky Comfort Records.
+For the Love is the ninth studio album by American country music artist Tracy Lawrence.
+It was released on January 30, 2007 by Rocky Comfort Records.
 It debuted at #53 on the Billboard 200.
 Three singles were released from the album: "Find Out Who Your Friends Are" reached #1 on the Billboard Hot Country Songs chart and became Lawrence's first chart-topping song since "Time Marches On" in mid-1996.
-The album's second single, "Til I Was a Daddy Too", reached #32 on the same chart.
-"You Can't Hide Redneck" was released in October 2008 as the third single.
+The album's second single, "Til I Was a Daddy Too", reached #32 on the same chart, which would be his final Top 40 Hit on that chart, "You Can't Hide Redneck" was released in October 2008 as the third single, peaking at #56 on the Billboard Hot Country Songs chart.